guruthree/google-calendar-to-palm-pilot/README.md

 The script should just loop for ever, but quit gracefully on Ctrl-C. The default configuration will load in UK national holidays.

 ![Summer Bank Holiday (regional holiday)](screenshot.jpg)

+## Quality of life
+Wouldn't it be great if the calendar could be automatically loaded in?
+It's not impossible.
+I've found two tools that will automate HotSyncs, [AutoSync](https://archive.org/details/tucows_33516_AutoSync) and [Syncer](https://freeware.palmclub.nl/9f/132-syncer.html).

+AutoSync will run a HotSync up to every 15 minutes, either all day or over specified hours, but only while in the cradle.
+In my testing, the cradle did not have to be connected, to the computer for data.

+Syncer will initiate an automatic HotSync once a day.
+The authour reports mixed feedback on if the device needed to be in the cradle.
+For me at least, with my Tungsten T3 it worked when not in the cradle, initiating a modem HotSync completely wirelessly over ppp over Bluetooth.

+### Networking (in brief)

+Networking over the Palm is easiest in my experience with ppp.
+Install pppd and then run `sudo pppd /dev/ttyUSB0 19200 10.0.0.1:10.0.0.2 proxyarp passive silent noauth local persist nodetach` as root.
+Setup a static IP on the Palm as 10.0.0.2 with a gateway of 10.0.0.1.
+To give it internet access run `sudo iptables -t nat -I POSTROUTING -s 10.0.0.0/8 -o eth0 -j MASQUERADE` and then add a DNS server of 1.1.1.1 (Cloudflare) or 8.8.8.8 (Google).
+(Setup a new connection for this in Prefs -> Network, then edit the Details.)

+For more exciting Bluetooth wireless (but still serial) networking, get bluez installed (with legacy tools) on your system.
+Use bluetoothctl to pair the PalmOS device to your PC and set as trusted on both devices.
+Make The bluez system service will need the `--compat` flag [added to the launch arguments](https://installfights.blogspot.com/2018/01/how-to-enable-bluetooth-connection-in.html).
+After restarting the service, sdptool can be used to specify that the computer is open for Bluetooth serial connections `sudo sdptool add --channel=22 SP`.
+At this point [rfcomm can be run to listen for an incoming serial connection](https://unix.stackexchange.com/questions/92255/how-do-i-connect-and-send-data-to-a-bluetooth-serial-port-on-linux) and when it recieves one to launch ppp to accept a network connection. `sudo rfcomm listen /dev/rfcomm0 22 pppd /dev/rfcomm0 115200 10.0.0.1:10.0.0.2 proxyarp passive silent noauth local persist nodetach`.